ARTICLE I: NAME

-D. To keep records of all examinations administered by the Board.
+C. To keep records of all examinations administered by the Executive Committee.

-E. To issue certificates to candidates who successfully pass the examination designating them as Board Certified and/or as a Diplomate of the Chiropractic Board of Clinical Nutrition (DCBCN).
+D. To issue certificates to candidates who successfully pass all parts of the examination designating them as Board Certified and/or as a Diplomate of the Chiropractic Board of Clinical Nutrition (DCBCN).

-F. To initiate a job analysis every five (5) years in order to design and construct examinations and update education and training requirements and make recommendations to organizations sponsoring training for the candidates.
+E. To initiate a job analysis every five (5) years or as needed to design and construct examinations and update education and training requirements and make recommendations to organizations sponsoring training for the candidates.

-G. To design and construct examinations for certification in nutrition.
+F. To design and construct examinations for certification of Chiropractors to achieve diplomate status in nutrition.

-K. The Chiropractic Board of Clinical Nutrition shall maintain direct protection of essential certification decisions from undue influence.
+I. The Chiropractic Board of Clinical Nutrition (CBCN) shall maintain direct protection of essential certification decisions from undue influence.

 ARTICLE V: REVENUE RESOURCES OF CERTIFICATION ORGANIZATION

-1. The Board shall be entitled to reimbursement for reasonable necessary and customary expenses incurred in the conduct of each elected office.
+1. The Executive Committee shall be entitled to reimbursement for reasonable, necessary and customary expenses incurred in the conduct of each elected office.

-2. The Board shall determine expense provisions for its members and designated associate examiners and support staff during each examination period.
+2. The Executive Committee shall determine expense provisions for its members, designated associates, support staff and other expenses for all Board activities.

 C. Fiscal Management

-1. The Board shall elect a Treasurer to manage the day to day fiscal activities of the Board.
+1. The Executive Committee shall elect a Secretary-Treasurer to manage the day to day fiscal activities of the Board.

-2. The Board shall provide bonding of all officers having responsibility for Board funds.
+2. The CBCN shall provide bonding of all Executive Committee members having responsibility for Board funds.

-3. The Board shall maintain a checking account in the town of legal registration of the organization or as directed by the Board.
+4. The Executive Committee shall maintain a checking account in the town of legal registration of the organization or as directed by the Board.

-6. All tax forms for a 501(c)3 shall be filed annually by the Treasurer or a CPA.
-This report will be available to any Diplomate in good standing upon written request per Robert’s Rules of Order, Newly revised, current edition.
+6. All tax forms for a 501(c)3 shall be filed annually by a CPA.
+It is the duty of the Secretary-Treasurer to review and accept the tax return and report to the Executive Committee.
+This report will be available to any Diplomate in good standing upon written request.

 7. The fiscal year shall be from October 1st through September 30th each year.